outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

   - functions:

+    - conceptual math:

+      - an example is applying the concept of 'meta' to the concept of 'game' and getting output of the operation like 'a game where games can be created by agents inside the game' or 'a game to design games', given similarities between attributes/functions of objects in the definition & relevant spaces

+      - apply one concept to another (apply 'power' to 'market' or 'evaluate market by power' involves standardizing the market concept in terms of power, using power as an interface)

   - answers questions like:
     - what concepts cannot be reduced/abstracted further
     - what concepts have which associated structures